 Younger women are more prone to sleep deprivation, which can lead to weight gain, sleep-related eating disorders and sleep disorders like sleep apnea.
 Women in their menopausal years also have significant changes in their sleeping habits, which can lead to more cases of insomnia and apnea.
 If untreated, sleep deprivation from insomnia and sleep apnea can cause significant problems, like heart failure or increased risk of heart attacks and strokes.
-Maintaining hormonal balance is very important and screening for sleep apnea is highly recommended for anyone with symptoms.
+Maintaining hormonal balance is very important, and screening for sleep apnea is highly recommended for anyone with symptoms.

-To combat these issues, Houston Methodist physicians recommend good sleep hygiene, including sleeping in a quiet and dark environment; setting the thermostat at a slightly cooler temperature; no reading, eating or watching TV in bed; no clock watching; and avoiding over the counter sleep aids, caffeine, nicotine and alcohol close to bedtime.
+To combat these issues, Houston Methodist physicians recommend good sleep hygiene, including sleeping in a quiet and dark environment; setting the thermostat at a slightly cooler temperature; no reading, eating or watching TV in bed; no clock watching; and avoiding over-the-counter sleep aids, caffeine, nicotine and alcohol close to bedtime.

 Atypical stroke symptoms in women include fainting, seizures, confusion, chest pain, shortness of breath and palpitations.
 While these atypical symptoms are well documented, most stroke patients of both sexes experience traditional symptoms, such as sudden weakness/numbness on one side of the body or slurred speech.

 Heart disease is the nation’s number one killer of women.
-But, the best-known heart attack symptoms – acute pain, tightness, burning and a dull ache in the chest – describe what men typically experience during an attack.
-For many women the signs of a heart attack are completely different and are subtle enough to go unrecognized.
+But, the best-known heart attack symptoms — acute pain, tightness, burning and a dull ache in the chest — describe what men typically experience during an attack.
+For many women, the signs of a heart attack are completely different and are subtle enough to go unrecognized.
 With heightened attention to symptoms, much of this can be prevented.

 Most people know to get to an emergency room immediately when they suspect a heart attack.
-However, research shows that women go to the hospital on average one full hour later than men do after experiencing an attack.
+However, research shows that women go to the hospital on average one full hour later than men do after experiencing symptoms.
 Most benefits of medical treatment occur in the first six hours after an attack, so delayed medical treatment reduces chances of full recovery.